Health and medical

 If you go to a hospital, clinic or medical lab that is not part of the UHIP Preferred Provider Network, you will have to pay for the services at the time of your visit.
 When you make a payment, be sure to get a receipt and ask the doctor to complete a UHIP Claim Form.
 You should then send the receipt and the claim form to the insurance company so that you can be reimbursed for your expenses.

-In addition to UHIP, all full-time students are automatically enrolled in OCAD U’s Student Health & Dental Plans.
+In addition to UHIP, students registered in 1.5 credits or more are automatically enrolled in OCAD U’s Student Health & Dental Plans.
 These plans are separate from UHIP and offer coverage for many of the services not covered by UHIP.

 What should I do if I get sick?